Drumsna: History

 One ancient way of crossing a river was swimming - "ag Snámh" in Irish.

 The oldest known name for Drumsna is "Snamh-Rathainn", which appears in the Irish Annals at 1148AD.
 It is mentioned again at 1261AD when the "fortress" of Hugh O’Conor, king of Connacht, at Snamh-in-redaigh was burned.
-John O'Donovan authoritatively states its "probably Drumsna, on the Shannon, on the borders of Leitrim and Roscommon”.
+John O'Donovan states it is "probably Drumsna, on the Shannon, on the borders of Leitrim and Roscommon".

-In 1552AD Ferdorcha MagRaghnaill of Muintir Eolais was the Irish chieftain over Drumsna.
+In 1552, Ferdorcha MagRaghnaill of Muintir Eolais was the Irish chieftain over Drumsna.